Department of CorrectionP.O. Box 83720

 Non-hiring restrictions are in place for candidates who:

-- Minimum Qualifications Exam - You will receive a score based on your education and experience in the answers to the exam.
-A minimum score of 76 is required to pass.
+EXAMINATION: You will receive a score based on your education and experience in the answers to the exam.
+A minimum score of 52 is required to pass.
 Notification of your test results will be available online when the exam review process has been completed.
 All answers to the questions on the exam must be supported in the work history, resume, and/or education portion of your application.
 For more detailed information regarding the requirements of this position please click on "Preview Exam" below.
 You will not be able to take the exam from this screen.

-Click on any Apply Online button to the left and follow the instructions provided to complete the Application Checklist and Exam for this position.
+TO APPLY: Click on any Apply Online button to the left and follow the instructions provided to complete the Application Information and Exam for this position.

-When updating your online application information, please select:
+When updating your online application information for this vacancy, you must select:

 Without this information, your name cannot be referred to the hiring agency.
-You must complete all items in the Application Checklist under General Information and Optional Information to include Personal Information, Education, Work History, Cities, Agencies, Job Type/Shift, Skills, and Resume.
+You must complete all items in the Application Checklist under General Information and Optional Information.
+This includes: Personal Information, Education, Work History, Cities, Agencies, Job Type/Shift, Skills, and Customized Resume.

 CHOOSE A CAREER WITH US!